meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

   is thus prone to become a bottleneck.
 Shipping data on-ledger would imply shipping them via a synchronizer that all relevant participants are connected to, which would increase the chance of it becoming a bottleneck.
-- *traffic costs*: On the global synchronizer, transactions incur traffic costs.
-Distributing data off-ledger means instead of paying traffic costs on the global synchronizer you only pay for network egress costs for an HTTP API which is usually significantly cheaper.
+- *traffic costs*: On the Global Synchronizer, transactions incur traffic costs.
+Distributing data off-ledger means instead of paying traffic costs on the Global Synchronizer you only pay for network egress costs for an HTTP API which is usually significantly cheaper.
 - *hide implementation details*: what UTXO's to fetch for exercising an interface choice depends on the implementation of that choice.
 That implementation will likely change over time as part of the registry changing their workflows to address new business needs.